“Brown Dermatology: Celebrating the beauty of diversity and welcoming people of all backgrounds”

 The dermatology residency training program continues to serve a culturally and socioeconomically rich community and to advance diversity and inclusion within the healthcare field.
 The program warmly welcomes applicants from all cultural and socioeconomic backgrounds, including sexual and gender minorities.
 For more information about diversity initiatives, please see our Commitment to Diversity tab.
 Of special note is the broad demographic and ethnic diversity of our patient population (drawing from throughout Rhode Island, southeastern Massachusetts, and eastern Connecticut) which enriches both the clinical and personal experience of learning here.

-Since the program’s beginning in 1969, over one hundred and fifty dermatologists have completed training here and practice or teach in locations throughout the United States.
+Since the program’s beginning, over one hundred and fifty dermatologists have completed training here and practice or teach in locations throughout the United States.
 Virtually all are available to you should you wish to speak with them about their Brown educational experience.

 Message from the Chair

 We welcome your interest and hope to provide you with answers to your specific questions, as well as, offer a comprehensive sense of the character of our program.

 The primary goal of our Department is to provide residents in training and Brown Medical Students a superior educational and service experience in the discipline of Dermatology.

 Our faculty is committed to helping each trainee develop lifelong learning skills to achieve individual excellence in patient care, education, and research.
 As an integral part of our approach to your professional and personal growth, we place particular emphasis on upholding the qualities of respect, integrity, intellectual curiosity, good judgment, and patient sensitivity and advocacy - all to assure you are ready to confidently face the challenges that may appear long after your training is complete.
 The department currently has 12 residents led by the program director, Dr. John Kawaoka, and the dermatology education and residency coordinator, Karen Medici.